 If you have been the victim of a motor vehicle wreck and were not driving, you need qualified passenger rights lawyers on your side.
 Why?
 Insurance companies may try to take advantage of you.
 At Lerner & Rowe Injury Attorneys, we have the knowledge of local passenger laws and the proven experience you need to maximize your compensation.

-As a passenger, regardless of whether you were riding with someone you know or a ride share service, you are entitled to compensation in the case of injury during a car accident.
+As a passenger, regardless of whether you were riding with someone you know, a taxi, or a rideshare service, you are entitled to compensation in the case of injury during a car accident.
 There are several avenues you can follow in order to collect damages.

 Third-Party Insurance Claims